-An analytic function $N$ in the upper complex half-plane $\C^+$ is said to be of bounded type if it can be written as the quotient of two bounded analytic functions.
-For such a function the number
+First of all, recall that an analytic function $N$ in the open upper complex half-plane $\C^+$ is said to be of bounded type if it can be written as the quotient of two bounded analytic functions.
+For such a function, the quantity

-is refered to as the mean type of $N$.
+is referred to as the mean type of $N$.

 A de Branges function is an entire function $E$, which satisfies the estimate